Piercing migration

-Piercing migration is the process that occurs when a body piercing moves from its initial location.
-This process can be painful or go unnoticed, until it has progressed.
-Given enough time, a ring may migrate entirely outside of the skin, although it may only migrate a small amount and come to rest.
+Piercing migration is a body piercing's movement from its initial location.
+Migration may be unnoticed, or painful with progression.
+It may be slight and brief, or continue until exiting the skin.

 Potential causes and effects of migration

-The effects of migration can vary widely.
-The most common form of migration is the way that heavy small gauge earrings will migrate downwards out of the earlobe, as is common in older women who have worn earrings most of their lives.
-This is known as the "cheesecutter effect", as its action is easily compared to the method of cutting cheese with a fine wire.
-Contemporary body and ear piercing jewelry is much more balanced in its weight to gauge ratio, although migration is still possible with heavy jewelry, even if it is of large gauge.
+Migration varies widely.
+The most common case is heavy, small gauge earrings moving down until exiting the earlobe after most of a lifetime.
+It is dubbed the "cheese-cutter effect", because of its similarity to cutting cheese using a fine wire.
+Contemporary body and ear piercing jewelry mitigates the effect by increasing the weight to gauge ratio.
+However, migration remains possible, especially with heavy jewelry, even of large gauge.

-Play or movement of the area pierced or implanted can also lead to migration, but it's not likely.
-Sometimes this can occur without an open wound being created, as the fistula stretches in one direction, and tissue fills in behind it.
-This is not uncommon with tongue piercings, although the migration usually stops before the jewelry would exit the body.
+Another migration cause, though rare, is play or movement affecting the pierced or implanted area, either by causing a wound, or merely stretching the fistula in one direction, thus allowing tissue growth in the void behind.
+The latter can affect tongue piercings, for example, but neither normally induces exit from the body.

-Damage to the tissue surrounding the piercing can also cause migration.
-A damaged piercing, much like a fresh piercing, must heal the fistula that it passes through, and the jewelry may start migrating in the direction of the wound, further damaging the fistula as it moves.
-Should the fistula heal, the migration may stop, although it may be inclined to continue migrating, as the re-healed area of tissue may not be as strong as the original fistula was.
+Damage to adjacent tissue can also cause migration.
+A damaged piercing, much like a fresh one, requires healing of its fistula.
+Before healing, however, a wound can provide a jewelry migration path, and allow further damage if migration occurs.
+After healing, the wound can enable migration if the healed tissue is weaker than other, surrounding tissue.

 Migration may also be caused by the body rejecting the material that the jewelry is made of.
 Like a case of a splinter or other foreign object, the body will try to push out foreign material, especially if it irritates the surrounding tissue.
 Contemporary body jewelry is made from surgical grade implant materials, so with proper aftercare during the healing phase and good hygiene, this is rare.

 Pressure, especially the pressure caused by improperly performed surface, navel, and eyebrow piercings often leads to migration.
 Proper, custom made jewelry can reduce the risk of migration associated with these piercings, although it cannot eliminate it.
 This type of migration is sometimes accompanied by rejection due to improper drainage due to the length of piercing, as dead tissue builds up in the healing fistula.